kselax/esr-php-session/README.md

 ## Usage with php
-at first find file `Esr_php_session.php` and include it to your php project
+at first find file  `/node_modules/esr-php-session/Esr_php_session.php` and include it to your php project
 ```php
 require_once 'Esr_php_session.php';
 ```
-then create a object
+then create an object
 ```php
 $obj = new Esr_php_session(array(
   'esr_php_session_name' => 'my_session',